isomerpages/pa-cdcvouchers/_residents/Residents' FAQ.md

       <p>The SMS is identifiable by the sender named "RedeemSG” (before 1 July) or “gov.sg” (from 1 July onwards).
 Please also check that your unique voucher link  starts with the following prefix https://voucher.redeem.gov.sg.
 Do not trust vouchers starting with other prefixes. </p>
 		<p><img src="/images/eng_step_3.png" alt="Sample OTP Screen" style="width:210px !important;height:374px !important;">
 	</p>
-<p>A typical SMS from RedeemSG or gov.sg will look like the screenshot on the above.
+<p>A typical SMS from RedeemSG or gov.sg will look like the screenshot above.
 Please note that the masked NRIC portion and exact voucher link URL blurred will vary.</p>
     </div>
 	</li>
 		<li>